onedata/onedata-documentation/docs/glossary.md

 ## File popularity

-A feature that provides tracking the usage statistics for files in a [space][].
+A feature that provides tracking of usage statistics for files in a [space][].
 Used by the [auto-cleaning][] process to clean up the least popular file replicas.
 Learn more [here][docs-file-popularity].